10 tips for catching coho

 Minimal gear, aggressive fish and plenty of bank fishing opportunity – just three reasons to try coho fishing.

-If you’ve got a steelhead rod and a handful of spinners and jigs, chances are you’ve already got the gear you need to go coho fishing in rivers like the Sandy and Clackamas.
+If you’ve got a steelhead rod and a handful of spinners and jigs, chances are you’ve already got the gear you need to go coho fishing in rivers like the Sandy, Clackamas, North Santiam and others.

 But if you’re feeling a little thin when it comes to “know how,” Ben Walczak (ODFW district fish biologist in Clackamas) and Ryan Queen (Sandy Hatchery manager), both avid coho-ers, offer these tips for catching more fish.